 TO: Associate Chair for the Graduate Program

 FROM: (Second Reader)

 RE: (Student)

-A research o ral examination was held on by the Guidance Committee members listed below. (date)
+A research o oral examination was held on by the Guidance Committee members listed below. (date)

 The student has points in cumulative exams to date.
 This progress is considered to be:

 Complete as of

 Satisfactory

 Unsatisfactory, and the Guidance Committee recommends:

+ORAL EXAM I REPORT:

-ORAL EXAM - Satisfactory performance.
+Satisfactory performance.
 CEM 890 grade: for the Term.

 Unsatisfactory performance.
-Re-examination to be tentatively held on: Reason for Re-examination:
+Re-examination to be tentatively held on:

--
+Reason for Re-examination:

 Unsatisfactory performance.
 Transfer the student to the M.S. program.
+CEM 890 grade: for the Terr

-CEM 890 grade: n.
+CEM 890 grade: for the Terr

 Unsatisfactory performance.
-Termination at the end of Term ∩.
+Termination at the end of Term

 Guidance Co ommittee:

-Adviso r Signature and date
+Advisc or Signature and date

 Secon d Reader Signature and Date

 Signature and Date

 Signature and Date

 Signature and Date

 cc: Advisor Second Student